Hydra: Resilient and Highly Available Remote Memory: Evaluation

-\paragraph{\textbf{ Background Slab Regeneration}} We manually evict one of the remote slabs and measure the time for it to be regenerated.
-When it is evicted, {\name} {\host} places a new slab and provides the evicted slab information to the corresponding {\name} {\daemon}, which takes 54 ms. Then the {\daemon} randomly selects $k$ out of remaining remote slabs and read the page data, which takes 170 ms for a 1 GB slab.
+To observe the overall latency to regenerate a slab, we manually evict one of the remote slabs.
+When it is evicted, {\host} places a new slab and provides the evicted slab information to the corresponding {\daemon}, which takes 54 ms. Then the {\daemon} randomly selects $k$ out of remaining remote slabs and read the page data, which takes 170 ms for a 1 GB slab.
 Finally, it decodes the page data to the local memory slab within 50 ms. Therefore, the total regeneration time for a 1 GB size slab is 274 ms, as opposed to taking several minutes to restart a server after failure.

+To observe the impact of slab regeneration on disaggregated VMM, we run the micro-benchmark mentioned in \S\ref{sec:eval-resilience}.
+At the half-way of the application's runtime, we evict one of the remote slabs.
+Background slab regeneration has a minimal impact on the remote read -- remote read latency increases by 1.09$\times$.
+However, as remote writes to the victim slab halts until it gets regenerated, write latency increases by 1.31$\times$.